T-Kalv/Tasp-Talia-/README.md

 It uses the yahoo finance api from the yahoo finace website (totally not sponsored *cough cough): https://finance.yahoo.com/ Also it's now built with TALIA.

-# What's T.A.L.A (Totally Artificial Language Intelligence Assistant)?
+# What's T.A.L.I.A (Totally Artificial Language Intelligence Assistant)?
 T.A.L.I.A stands for Totally Artificial Language Intelligence Assistant and was made in Python.
 I couldn't think of any other names as well :/

 ![image](https://user-images.githubusercontent.com/48865863/183155683-522c19e5-c369-4a12-938d-8ad67e7e2558.png)